Open Accessibility Menu

 Frontline Perspective

-Harry LivelyHarry Lively, M.D., Medical Director of Non-Invasive Cardiology
+Harry LivelyHarry Lively, MD, Medical Director of Non-Invasive Cardiology

 "We have a strong cardiovascular program.
 The best get better by collaborating and learning from each other.
 Collaborating with Cleveland Clinic will accelerate our progress toward having a world-class heart program here in Visalia to benefit people throughout the region."